 Contributions of donated, non-cash assets are recognized and recorded at their fair values in the period received.
 Contributions of donated services that create or enhance non-financial assets or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-During the years ended December 31, 2020 and 2019, these products, supplies, legal consulting services and advertising costs in the amount of \$423,766 and \$350,278, respectively, were recorded as both revenue and expense in the consolidated statements of activities.
+During the years ended December 31, 2021 and 2020, the advertising cost in the amount of \$451,926 and \$423,766, respectively, was recorded as both revenue and expense in the consolidated statements of activities.
 The Organization also received a significant amount of donated services from unpaid volunteers who assisted in fund-raising and other programs of the Organization.
 These amounts were not recognized in the consolidated statements of activities because the criteria for recognition were not satisfied.
-The Organization estimates such amounts to be approximately \$184,600 and \$190,500 in 2020 and 2019, respectively.
+The Organization estimates such amounts to be approximately \$161,100 and \$184,600 in 2021 and 2020, respectively.